SajavaC/SalesDB/README.md

 ## Project Overview

-This project was built to support supply chain operations for a multi-location smoothie chain.
+This project was originally created to solve a recurring operational reporting challenge.

-The company receives sales data from two different systems:

-- **GoParrot** provides retail sales data from individual stores.
-- **Gordon Food Service (GFS)** provides wholesale shipment records.

-Because these systems use different product names, store names, and data structures, comparing retail sales with distributor shipments was a manual and time-consuming process.
+Retail sales data from GoParrot and wholesale shipment data from Gordon Food Service (GFS) were stored in separate systems, making it difficult to compare product consumption with purchasing behavior.
+Preparing these analyses manually was time-consuming and difficult to maintain as the business continued to expand.

 To solve this problem, I designed this relational database in Microsoft Access to consolidate both data sources into a single data model.
-The database standardizes master data, converts retail sales into comparable inventory quantities, and generates operational reports that support purchasing analysis, inventory planning, and order cycle monitoring.
+The database automates monthly reporting, supports operational analysis at the individual store level, and provides insights into product consumption, purchasing behavior, and inventory planning.

-Although built with Microsoft Access, the focus of this project is not the database platform itself, but designing a practical data solution that supports daily business decisions.
+Although built with Microsoft Access, the focus of this project is not the database platform itself, but designing a practical business solution that supports operational decision-making.

+This database was not created as a technical exercise.
+It was built to eliminate repetitive manual analysis by automating reports that had become part of the monthly business process.

 ---